 First off, if your brother is going to continue to use the internet by himself, try to install some sort of filter with a password that will prevent him from viewing it.

 You must find a way to nip this in the bud and act on it now, and not wait!
-If it is made clear to him why he shouldn’t look at such things – and your parents would be best to do this probably – along with appropriate restrictions and monitoring on using the internet, then perhaps this will prevent him from surfing the inappropriate sites again.
+If it is made clear to him why he shouldn’t look at such things along with appropriate restrictions and monitoring on using the internet, then perhaps this will prevent him from surfing the inappropriate sites again.

-Always, we must try to strike the balance between control and reason/understanding/educating, so that children understand what are the healthy boundaries in life as put forth by Allah and why they should not cross those boundaries.
+Always, we must try to strike the balance between control and reason/understanding/educating, so that children understand what are the healthy boundaries in life.

 From Counselor Abdullah Abdur Rahman

-May Allah make it easy for you as you are dealing with your brother and may He guide your brother to the right path.
+May Allah make it easy for you, and may He guide your brother to the right path.

 Being 8 years old, he most likely does not have a full grasp of sexuality in general and more specifically his own sexuality.
 So, it is possible that he is curious and just exploring.
 Another possibility is that your brother stumbled on to the sites in question accidentally.

-As disgusting and opportunistic as it sounds, some advertisers actually have pop-up advertisements and very well placed buttons linked to sites with inappropriate contents.
-One could inadvertently end up on such sites by following links which, for example, young children would not be able to discern as “good” or “bad” sites.
+As disgusting and opportunistic as it sounds, some advertisers actually have pop-up advertisements and very well-placed buttons linked to sites with inappropriate content.
+One could inadvertently end up on such sites by following links.

 Of course, once they get to those sites, in sha’ Allah, they would know that those sites are bad and that they should not go back to those sites.